notscuffed/repkg/README.md

--i, --ignoreexts      Don't extract files with specified extensions (delimited by comma ",") -e, --onlyexts        Only extract files with specified extensions (delimited by comma ",") -d, --debuginfo       Print debug info while extracting/decompiling -t, --tex             Decompile all tex files from specified directory in input -s, --singledir       Should all extracted files be put in one directory instead of their entry path -r, --recursive       Recursive search in all subfolders of specified directory -c, --copyproject     Copy project.json and preview.jpg from beside .pkg into output directory -n, --usename         Use name from project.json as project subfolder name instead of id --no-tex-decompile    Don't decompile .tex files while extracting .pkg --overwrite           Overwrite all existing files
+-i, --ignoreexts      Don't extract files with specified extensions (delimited by comma ",") -e, --onlyexts        Only extract files with specified extensions (delimited by comma ",") -d, --debuginfo       Print debug info while extracting/decompiling -t, --tex             Convert all TEX files into images from specified directory in input -s, --singledir       Should all extracted files be put in one directory instead of their entry path -r, --recursive       Recursive search in all subfolders of specified directory -c, --copyproject     Copy project.json and preview.jpg from beside PKG into output directory -n, --usename         Use name from project.json as project subfolder name instead of id --no-tex-convert      Don't convert TEX files into images while extracting PKG --overwrite           Overwrite all existing files
 ```
- - info - Shows info and entries in PKG/TEX file
+- info - Dumps PKG/TEX info
 ```
--s, --sort             Sort entries
+-s, --sort             Sort entries a-z
--b, --sortby           (Default: name) Sort by ... (available options: name, extension, size) -t, --tex              Get info about all tex files from specified directory in input -p, --projectinfo      Select info from project.json to print (delimit using comma) -e, --printentries     Print entries in packages --title-filter         Title filter
+-b, --sortby           (Default: name) Sort by ... (available options: name, extension, size) -t, --tex              Dump info about all TEX files from specified directory -p, --projectinfo      Keys to dump from project.json (delimit using comma) (* for all) -e, --printentries     Print entries in packages --title-filter         Title filter
 ```

 ### Examples
-Find .pkg files in subfolders of specified directory and make wallpaper engine projects out of them in output directory
+Simply extract PKG and convert TEX entries into images to output folder created in current directory
 ```
-repkg extract -c E:\Games\steamapps\workshop\content\431960
+repkg extract E:\Games\steamapps\workshop\content\123\scene.pkg
 ```
-Find .pkg files in subfolders of specified directory and only decompile .tex entries to png and put them in ./output omitting their paths from .pkg:
+Find PKG files in subfolders of specified directory and make wallpaper engine projects out of them in output directory
 ```
-repkg extract -e tex -s -o ./output E:\Games\steamapps\workshop\content\431960
+repkg extract -c E:\Games\steamapps\workshop\content\123
 ```
-Extract all files from specific .pkg to output directory while keeping their paths from .pkg
+Find PKG files in subfolders of specified directory and only convert TEX entries to png then put them in ./output omitting their paths from PKG:
 ```
-repkg extract -o ./output E:\Games\steamapps\workshop\content\431960\scene.pkg
+repkg extract -e tex -s -o ./output E:\Games\steamapps\workshop\content\123
 ```
-Convert all .tex files from specific folder to png
+Convert all TEX files to images from specific folder
 ```
 repkg extract -t -s E:\path\to\dir\with\tex\files
 ```